A Book Lover’s Reykjavik — Bookstores, Libraries, and Book Culture

 I’m hardly what you call the rugged outdoorsy type; I’m more of a books-and-art-and-coffee type.
 Iceland offers incredible pleasures for both of these kinds of travelers.
 If you happen to be a combination of the two, don’t even think about spending less than two weeks there.

 It’s a small country, to be sure, but it is so dense with culture, history, and natural beauty that a short hop of a few days would be (at least for me) frustrating.
-Even after having spent a month there, I feel like I just scratched the surface, and am ever plotting a return.
+Even after having spent a month there the first time, and five weeks the last visit, I feel like I’ve just scratched the surface, and am ever plotting a return.
+And of course, there’s always something new to explore.

 Bókabúðin Bergstaðastræti

-A few things I learned that came as a surprise to me:
+A few things I learned that surprised me:

 - Reykjavik is a UNESCO City of Literature, designated in 2011.
 There are some 28 as of this writing.